isaacs/joyent-node-on-smart-example/README.md

     svcadm disable node-hello-world-service
     svcadm enable node-hello-world-service

-Note that, once you go into maintenance mode, your service must be disabled before it can be re-enabled.
+Note that once you go into maintenance mode, your service must be disabled before it can be re-enabled.

 At this point, the logs should look like this: